Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 26. Right-click a Register Slice IP and select **Block Properties** and rename as axi_register_slice_1_s2 as shown below.

    .. image:: ./media/vpk_register_light_2.png
-      :width: 600

-27. Double-click the AXI Register Slice IP and set the **Register Slice Option** as Light as shown below.
+27. Double-click the AXI Register Slice IP, and set **Protocol** as AXI4LITE by setting it as manual as shown below.

    .. image:: media/vpk_register_light_1.png
-      :width: 600

 28. Repeat step 26 and 27 for the second and third instances of AXI Register Slice IP and rename as ``axi_register_slice_2_s2`` and ``axi_register_slice_3_s2``, respectively.

 .. note:: ``axi_register_slice_1_s2``, ``axi_register_slice_2_s2``, and ``axi_register_slice_3_s2`` are placed to SLR-1, SLR-2, and SLR-3, respectively using the constraints file provided as part of the package in the ``pl_gpio_uart/constrs` folder.